 Home equity loan

-The bank is offering variable-rate HELOCs at 1.99 percent introductory APR for 12 months for applications received by May 31, 2021 (the autopay rate discount doesn’t apply during the intro period).
+The bank is offering variable-rate HELOCs at 1.79 percent introductory APR for 6 months (the autopay rate discount doesn’t apply during the intro period).

 How to qualify for a home equity loan with BMO Harris Bank